cculianu/electrum-cash-protocol/peer_discovery.rst

 have gone offline will be forgotten quickly and not be passed around for long.

-In ElectrumX, "recently" is taken to be the last 24 hours.
-Only one peer from each IPv4/16 netmask is returned, and the number of onion peers is limited.
+In Fulcrum, "recently" is taken to be servers it is actively able to maintain a connection to.
+All Fulcrum servers keep client connections to all of their peers at all times, in order to ensure that the returned list is as up-to-date as possible.

 Maintaining the Peer Database
 -----------------------------

-In order to keep its peer database up-to-date and fresh, after some time has passed since the last successful connection to a peer, an Electrum server should make another attempt to connect, choosing either the TCP or SSL port.
+In order to keep its peer database up-to-date and fresh, Fulcrum maintains a constant connection to all of its peers, acting as an SPV client but not taking up much bandwidth.
+If connections are dropped or periodically fail, after some time has passed since the last successful connection to a peer, a Fulcrum server will make another attempt to connect, choosing either the TCP or SSL port.

 On connecting it should issue :func:`server.peers.subscribe`, :func:`blockchain.headers.subscribe`, and :func:`server.features` RPC